troy896/magisk-files/note.md

-## Magisk 1b614a07-delta by HuskyDG
+## Magisk e506fa03-delta by HuskyDG

 ### What is new?

-- Update hide props
+- Fix logcat monitoring in MagiskHide

 ### Diffs to official Magisk